brillout/wildcard-api/readme.md

          body: req.body, // The HTTP request body
        };

-       // The `requestProps` object is available in your endpoint functions as `this`.
+       // The `requestProps` object is available in your endpoint functions
-       // For example, you can add `ctx.request.headers` to `requestProps` to be
+       // as `this`; you can use `requestProps` to make further request information
-       // able to access it in your endpoint functions as `this.headers`. requestProps.headers = req.headers;
+       // available to your endpoint functions, such as the HTTP headers: requestProps.headers = req.headers;

        // We get the HTTP response body, HTTP status code, and the body's content type.